wingworks/GO-9/README.md

 ## First steps

 1. Take a look at the kite design parameters and the 3D model of the kite to get an idea of the flying characteristics
-1. Read the Howto in the Wiki
+1. Read the step by step instructions in the project wiki (not published yet)
 1. Study the DXF kite plan
+1. Add some extra bridle attachment points along the leading edge

 **Give feedback and [join in](#join-in)!**